vzool/docs/app/user-guide.md

 When [the system has been configured to allow you to login with external services](#), the logos of these services will show up on the login form.

 Clicking one of these icons will take you to a secure login page of the service you chose.
-Directus will allow you to login with your external account as long as it's using the same email address as your user account in Directus.
+Directus will allow you to login with your external account as long as it uses the same email address as your Directus user account.

 ### Forgot password

-Your password is securely encrypted, so no one can remind you what it is if you forget.
+Your password is securely encrypted, so no one can remind you what it is if forgotten.
 Instead, click on the "Forgot Password" link and enter the email address you use to log in.
-Directus will then send you an email with a temporary reset link, simply click on that link or paste it into your browser to set your password.
+Directus will then send you an email with a temporary reset link; simply click on that link or paste it into your browser to reset your password.

 ## App Overview